 4.8 Criteria 4 - Evidence of Successful Performance and Implementation Schedule

-- a) Explain how your firm/team approaches scheduling and schedule maintenance to ensure successful on time completion of the design and construction phases. - b) Provide examples of schedules your firm has generated in support of projects of the size and complexity of this project.
+- a) Explain how your firm/team approaches scheduling and schedule maintenance to ensure successful on time completion of the design and construction phases. - b) Provide example schedules that your firm has used for projects of this size and complexity.